howdyai/botkit/packages/docs/reference/core.md

 <a name="getLocalView"></a>
 ### getLocalView()
-Convert a local path from a plugin folder to a full path relative to the webserver's main views folder Allows a plugin to bundle views/layouts.
+Convert a local path from a plugin folder to a full path relative to the webserver's main views folder.
+Allows a plugin to bundle views/layouts and make them available to the webserver's renderer.

 **Parameters**